-Credit Suisse Securities (USA) LLC, one of the placement agents for the SPCs, will also be one of the Initial Purchasers and is an affiliate of the depositor.
-Merrill Lynch, Pierce, Fenner & Smith Incorporated, one of the placement agents for the SPCs, will also be one of the Initial Purchasers.
+BofA Securities, Inc., one of the placement agents for the SPCs, will also be one of the Initial Purchasers and is an affiliate of the depositor.
+Wells Fargo Securities, LLC, one of the placement agents for the SPCs, will also be one of the Initial Purchasers and an affiliate of one of the Originators.
 Each of these relationships should be considered carefully before making an investment in any class of SPCs or any class of certificates.

 Your Lack of Control Over the Issuing Entity Can Adversely Impact Your Investment.
 Except as described below, investors in the certificates do not have the right to make decisions with respect to the administration of the issuing entity.
 These decisions are generally made, subject to the express terms of the Pooling and Servicing Agreement, by the master servicer, the special servicer, the certificate administrator and the trustee.
-Any decision made by any of those parties in respect of the issuing entity in accordance with the terms of the Pooling and Servicing Agreement, even if it determines that decision to be in your best interests, may be contrary to the decision that you would have made and may negatively affect your interests.
+Any decision made by any of those parties in respect of the issuing entity in accordance with the terms of the Pooling and Servicing Agreement, even if it determines that decision to be in your best interest, may be contrary to the decision that you would have made and may negatively affect your interests.